Identity Finder - Frequently Asked Questions

 What do I do if Identity Finder finds PII?

-If the IDF scan returns instances of found PII then you should review and remediate the PII how you see fit and according to Academic Computing guidelines.
+If the IDF scan returns instances of found PII then you should review and remediate the PII how you see fit and according to IT guidelines.
 We recommend that you shred and scrub as much of the PII as you can.

 What if I need to keep the PII for business and or personal reasons?

 If there is PII on your system that you need to keep for business or other reasons then it is recommended that you remove it from your computer and move it over to the S drive.

 How do I demonstrate a valid business reason for keeping my PII?

 Requests for exemptions or special circumstances will be dealt with on a case-by-case basis.

 How often should I scan for PII?